-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 16.
-MMI-2c : False presentation of track adhesion factor ("slippery rail" shown as applied when not) Driver may notice spurious display.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 17.
+MMI-2c: False presentation of track adhesion factor ("slippery rail" shown as applied when not) Driver may notice spurious display.
 A genuine need to apply Poor Adhesion adjustment needs to occur.
 Driver should query why DMI shows poor adhesion already applied when requested to apply the control.
 In L0 or L1 OS and SR, the driver should already be taking account of the poor adhesion conditions from the original DMI display.
 Variant of OVS .
 Similar to DMI-04h in that braking may be insufficient leading to overspeeding in a speed restriction or not brought to a stand within the safe distance.
 Driver does not apply poor adhesion request into the ETCS On- Board when required to do believing it in place already.
 As OVS.
 HAZID 13.6.
 An unjust presentation of bad adhesion may cause the driver not to modify into bad adhesion when needed.
 Non core hazard.
 Potentially Critical / catastrophic.
-Note : when DDT(61) or TTI(62) or nothing(63) is used, "False presentation" has no impact as the whole responsibility remains to the driver to have appropriate behaviour.
+Note: when DDT(61) or TTI(62) or nothing(63) is used, "False presentation" has no impact as the whole responsibility remains to the driver to have appropriate behaviour.
 Driver should know that maximum deceleration is not used.

-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment In L0 a TSR condition needs to be encountered.
 In most L0 situations and in L1 OS and SR, the situation is performance limiting.
 In L0 the ETCS supervision for a TSR may become less effective or ineffective due to the poor adhesion factor not being applied.

-L1/L2 FS is also affected by

-this situation.
-An indication

-that ETCS had implemented

-the low adhesion condition

-when it had not, could lead to

-a supervised distance limit

-being exceeded in any Level

-/ Mode.
-A significant

-complication in this situation

-is that in a genuine low

-adhesion situation there

-would be an input to the

-ETCS On-Board to select the

-low adhesion setting, and that

-should still work.
-However, if

-the input is a Driver selection

-(rather than trackside), and

-the Driver observes that it is

-already selected, the

-scenario being postulated

-here, this would not be

-covered by the $ETCS{CH}$ as

-the Driver would not actually

-make the input to the ETCS

-On-Board.
+Top-Level L DMI Hazard N Line H No. S Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment In L0 a TSR condition needs to be encountered.
+L1/L2FS is also affected by this situation.
+An indication that ETCS had implemented the low adhesion condition when it had not, could lead to a supervised distance limit being exceeded in any Level / Mode.
+A significant complication in this situation is that in a genuine low adhesion situation there would be an input to the ETCS On-Board to select the low adhesion setting, and that should still work.
+However, if the input is a Driver selection (rather than trackside), and the Driver observes that it is already selected, the scenario being postulated here, this would not be covered by the ETCS CH as the Driver would not actually make the input to the ETCS On-Board.

-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 17.
+Top-Level DMI HazardLine No.Hazardous SituationBarriers / Shaping FactorsImmediate EffectMitigation & & Controls Comment 18.
 DMI-02g: False presentation of "LX not protected" Driver experience and skill.
 Bounded by UBA.
-If the driver is falsely warned that there is an unprotected level crossing ahead, he will most likely reduce speed to be able to stop on sight.
+No / negligi Full service to cause site of the driver is falsely warned that there is an unprotected level crossing ahead, he will most likely reduce speed to be able to stop on sight.
 This is only a decrease in the availability of the train service.
-If the driver reacts by applying full brake, the event is likely to be less onerous than UBA applied by ETCS intervention as braking rates can be managed by the driver.
-No / negligible hazard.
-Full service brake unlikely to cause significant harm.
+If the driver reacts by applying full brake, the event is likely to be less onerous than UBA applied by ETCS intervention as braking rates can be managed by the driver. ible hazard. brake unlikely gnificant harm.
 This hazardous situation refers to both information: the DMI symbol "LX status "not protected"" available in FS, OS and LS modes the text message "Level crossing not protected" available in SB, FS, SR, LS, OS, NL, UN, TR, PT and RV modes This is not a hazardous situation, since the driver will respond by braking and check (Marginal consequence).
-The hazard will not limit the THR, but is modelled in the ETA to be consistent with the previously modelled DMI-02a.
+The hazard will not limit the THR, but is modelled in the ETA to be consistent with the previously modelled DMI- 02a.